Baighasan/Chat-Royale/README.md

 1. User sends message
 2. Backend connects to MCP server (if not already connected)
-3. Claude receives message with available tools
+3. OpenAI receives message with available tools
-4. If Claude uses a tool:
+4. If OpenAI uses a tool:
    - Tool use is streamed to frontend
    - Tool input parameters are built incrementally
    - Tool is executed via MCP client
    - Results are streamed back
-5. Claude continues with final response
+5. OpenAI continues with final response
 6. Complete conversation is displayed to user

 ## 🌟 Features